• Skip to primary navigation

 carrots, garlic, celery and zucchini.

-I use a food processor to chop the veggies.
-Our Brown Food Processor was a wedding gift 28 years ago.
+I use a food processor to chop most veggies.
+Our Brown Food Processor was a wedding gift 30-plus years ago.
 Still going strong, and chopping everything nicely.

 Canned Zucchini Spread (Ikra) Recipe

-Zucchini is the vegetable the Zucchini Ikra (Kabachkovaya Ikra) got its name from.
-It’s not that there is more zucchini in it than anything else, it’s just because there is also eggplant ikra and real caviar ikra out there.
+Zucchini is the vegetable from which Zucchini Ikra (Kabachkovaya Ikra) got its name.
+It’s not that there is more zucchini in it than anything else; it’s just because there is also eggplant ikra and real caviar ikra out there.
 Zucchini can also be diced if you prefer.
-As you see in the picture, I just use the food processor for it too.
+As you see in the picture, I just use the food processor for it as wel.

 Canned Zucchini Spread (Ikra) Recipe